Cloudera Unveils New Suite Of Accelerators For Machine Learning Projects (Amps)

 With its collection of AMPs, Cloudera is committed to making AI more accessible so businesses can accelerate adoption and maximize the value of both their own data and the generated AI outputs.
 The latest AMPs and updates include:

-Fine-Tuning Studio - Provides users with an all-encompassing application and "ecosystem" for managing, fine tuning, and evaluating
+Fine-Tuning Studio - Provides users with an all-encompassing application and“ecosystem” for managing, fine tuning, and evaluating LLMs.

 RAG with Knowledge Graph - A demonstration of how to power a RAG (retrieval augmented generation) application with a knowledge graph to capture relationships and context not easily accessible by vector stores alone.